talisma-cassoma/interfacing-4x3-keypad-with-pic16F84A-on-7segment/README.md

-# interfacing 4x3 keypad with pic16F84A on 7segment using decoder 7448
+# interfacing 4x3 keypad with Microcontroller pic16F84A on 7segment using decoder 7448

 whtat does it do?: